P1xt/chingu-fcc-speedrun-challenge/README.md

 You may work in pairs for phase 1 and you and your pair may share the same repository for phase 1.
 For phase 2, each participant should create a new repository to contain their personal Portfolio SPA.

 ### The goal (Phase 1)

-Complete as many of the FCC Projects as you can in a two week period.
+Complete as many of the FCC Projects as you can in a three week period.

 To prepare for Phase 2 you'll want to ensure that you use the same "stack" and keep to a consistent coding style across projects.

-**Time limit:** two weeks
+**Time limit:** three weeks

 ### The goal (Phase 2)